Landlord or mortgagee taking over a licence

 What you'll need

-To apply to take over a liquor licence you'll need to upload these documents (a legible photo is acceptable):
+To apply to take over a liquor licence you'll need to upload these documents (a clear photo is acceptable):

 - the certificate of title